 In my last organization, the employees were entitled to meal reimbursement.
 And, the reimbursement limit was quite good.
 We were just required to collect all the receipts and then submit them after every 2-3 months to get reimbursed.

-Only two types of bills were allowed to be submitted- restaurant bill or grocery bills with ingredients which could be consumed uncooked like fruits, yogurt, cup-noodles, granola, bread, chocolates, etc. Bills of things which need cooking like dry lentils, spices, uncooked pasta etc were not allowed to be submitted
+Only two types of bills were allowed to be submitted- restaurant bills or grocery bills with ingredients which could be consumed uncooked like fruits, yogurt, cup-noodles, granola, bread, chocolates, etc. Bills of things which need cooking like dry lentils, spices, uncooked pasta, etc were not allowed to be submitted

 Since I always prefer carrying home-cooked food to the office, I used to eat out only occasionally.
 Do you know where I utilized most of my food reimbursement?
 Buying granola!
 Yes, I tried each and every type of granola available in the market.
 That’s how crazy I am about granola.

 That was a time when I didn’t know that making granola at home is so easy and the homemade granola is so much healthier than most of the store brought ones with all the sweeteners, unhealthy fat, and preservatives.
 Otherwise, I would never have wasted all that money:).